falcosecurity/falco-website/content/en/docs/getting-started/running/index.md

 1. Type `systemctl list-units | grep falco` to check that no unit is running.

-2. Now you have to decide if you want the Falcoctl service running together with the Falco one or not.
-If yes you don't have to do anything, if no you have to mask the Falcoctl service with `systemctl mask falcoctl-artifact-follow.service`.
-As said [in this section](../installation.md#rule-update) the Falcoctl service is strictly related to the Falco one so if you don't mask it, it will be started together with the Falco service.
+2. Now you have to decide whether you want the Falcoctl service running together with the Falco one.
+If yes you don't have to do anything, else you will need to mask the Falcoctl service with `systemctl mask falcoctl-artifact-follow.service`.
+As pointed out [in this section](../installation.md#rule-update) the Falcoctl service is strictly related to the Falco one so if you don't mask it, it will be started together with the Falco service.

 3. Type `falco-driver-loader bpf` to download/compile the BPF probe.